 Investing in off-market real estate in an IRA is a strategy many individuals use to build tax-sheltered retirement income.
 Capital gains and other income grows in your IRA on a tax-deferred basis, creating more capital for you to reinvest.

-While the process of locating investment property as outlined above is the same, some of the finer details of investing in off-market real estate with your IRA are different.
+The process of locating investment property as outlined above is the same, but the finer details of investing in off-market real estate with your IRA are different.
 For example, your IRA buys the property with funds in the account, and the property is titled in the name of your IRA.